metehanozcan/Bira-Bug-Tracker/README.md

-#Bira🍻-Bug-Tracker
+# Bira🍻 Bug Tracker

-This app will be jira clone.
+This app will be a Jira Clone.